Tropes applying to the Tribal Chief of the du Cronos Dynasty, Freki du Cronos

 Groin Attack: Freki had Quincey on the ropes, totally dominating the fight for a solid ten minutes.
 He was showing off his skills, landing blow after blow with precision and power.
 But just when it seemed like Freki had it all under control, Quincey found an opportunity.
 With Megan momentarily distracted, Quincey pulled a sneaky move and delivered a swift kick right to Freki's groin (Talk about a low blow).
 It was a desperate move, a last-ditch effort to turn the tables and gain the upper hand in the fight.

-Crippling Overspecialization: This is part of why Freki ended up losing against Seraphim.
-Yeah, both fighters had insane endurance, and even Medea admitted that, in terms of pure combat skill, fighting Freki is basically signing your own death warrant.
-But at the end of the day, Freki was working with just his raw power, while Medea, as Seraphim, had an entire arsenal of angelic abilities at her disposal.
+Crippling Overspecialization: This is part of why Freki ended up losing against Medea.
+Yeah, both fighters had insane endurance, and even Medea admitted that, in terms of pure strength and melee combat skill, fighting Freki is basically signing your own death warrant.
+But at the end of the day, Freki was working with just his raw power, while Medea, in the Underworld, had an entire arsenal of chthonic abilities at her disposal.
 That’s where the gap showed.
-Freki's biggest weakness wasn’t his strength—it was his lack of versatility.
-His go-to strategy was overwhelming his opponent with sheer brutality, but against someone like Seraphim, that just wasn’t enough.
-Her insane regeneration and endurance gave her a level of survivability that Freki had no real counter for.
+Freki's biggest weakness wasn’t his strength, it was his lack of versatility.
+His go-to strategy was overwhelming his opponent with sheer brutality, but against Medea with homefield advantage, that just wasn’t enough.
+Her body switching and endurance gave her a level of survivability that Freki had no real counter for.
 Normally, if he couldn’t win by obliterating his opponent, he could outlast them.
 But against someone who can bounce back from anything—even being set on fire—that strategy went straight out the window.

 Born Winner: It’s not just implied—it’s practically a given that Freki is something unnatural.
 The spawn of a wolf and a dragon was never going to be anything ordinary, but even among his kin, he stands out.
 His sheer strength and presence set him apart from the moment he was born.